Aditibansal2603/Brain-Stroke-Prediction/README.md

 - Data Collection :- Different datasets from Kaggle were considered.
 Out of all the existing datasets, an appropriate dataset was selected for model building.
 - Data Splitting :- The data is split into training and testing data for better accuracy and efficiency.
 - EDA Analysis :- Performed Explanatory Data Analysis only on training set to avoid overfitting.
 Univariate as well as bivariate analysis is done.
 - Data Preprocessing :- The feature and target variables are separated.
 Feature variables are further divided into numerical and categorical features.
-Also, filling missing data via *K-nearest neighbours imputation*.
+Also, filling missing data via *K-nearest neighbors imputation*.
 - Feature Engineering :- Performed 3 transformations in it
 1. Discretization :- For replacing the continuous values with a finite set of values.
 2. OneHot Encoding :- For replacing categorical column(s) with the binary value for each category.